 Ben Lobb was first elected to the House of Commons in 2008.
 He was sworn in as the Member of Parliament for Huron-Bruce on October 14th, 2008.
-He was re-elected again in May 2011, October 2015 and October 2019.
+He was re-elected again in 2011, 2015, 2019 and 2021.

-In previous Parliaments, Ben has served on the Veterans Affairs Committee (VAC), the Agriculture and Agri-Food Committee, and as the Chair of the Standing Committee on Health.
+In previous Parliaments, Ben has served on the Veterans Affairs Committee (VAC), the Agriculture and Agri-Food Committee, and he served as the Chair of the Standing Committee on Health.
 During his time on VAC, the committee reviewed the Veterans Independence Program which provides benefits to Veterans returning from Afghanistan.
 The recommendations from this report led to many enhancements for wellness, rehabilitation and an opportunity for a productive life after their military service was complete.
 Ben is the former Chair of the Government Auto Caucus.
-He has served on numerous committees since 2008, including the Standing Committees on: Human Resources; Transport; Public Safety; and National Security.
+He has served on numerous others committees since 2008, including the Standing Committees on Human Resources; Transport; Public Safety; and National Security.

 Ben and his wife Samantha have two sons, Cal and Caden.